maximeraafat/BlenderNeRF/README.md

 Rendering is an expensive computation.
 Photorealistic scenes can take seconds to hours to render depending on the scene complexity, hardware and available software resources.

 NeRFs can speed up this process, but require camera information typically extracted via cumbersome code.
-This add-on enables anyone to get renders and cameras with a single click in Blender.
+This plugin enables anyone to get renders and cameras with a single click in Blender.

 ## Installation